 If migrants are found to be working illegally in circumstances where you have failed to carry out the prescribed document checks, or are unable to prove this with reference to proper records, you are at risk of a civil penalty, or even criminal prosecution.

-Do you have a question about Tier 2 visa sponsorship for your business?
+Do you have a question about Appendix A & the Sponsorship Licence application for your business?

 The application process for a sponsor licence can be complex, not least collating the necessary documentation in support.